 - ਬਾਹਰਿ ਦੇਵ ਪਖਾਲੀਅਹਿ ਜੇ ਮਨੁ ਧੋਵੈ ਕੋਇ ॥ ਜੂਠਿ ਲਹੈ ਜੀਉ ਮਾਜੀਐ ਮੋਖ ਪਇਆਣਾ ਹੋਇ ॥੨॥: As the stone idols are washed from outside, (instead) if one were to wash his mind, (then his inner) filth would be removed (i.e., filth of Bikaar: lust, anger, greed…) and his soul would be cleansed and thus his life-journey would be liberated (from Bikaar…). ||2|| (sggs 489).

-This is the real Teaching of the SGGS.
-Now, pause for a moment, and think and compare this True Giaan (Wisdom) of the Gurbani with what’s going on out there in stubborn-mindedness!
+This is the real Spiritual Advice or Message of the SGGS.
+Now, pause for a moment, and think and compare this True Spiritual Wisdom of the Gurbani with what’s going on out there in stubborn-mindedness!

-Thus, the “Parpanchee” (deceitful, fraudulent, etc.) Pujaaree Group has connected unsuspecting people to “Parpanch” (illusion, worldliness, fraud, deception, ostentation, doubt…).
-The Gurbani tells us that those who are NOT engrossed in “Parpanch” in this world are very “rare” for it’s an uphill climb.
+Thus, the ‘Parpanchee‘ (deceitful etc.) Pujaaree-Vaad has connected unsuspecting people to ‘Parpanch‘ (ritual bathing, illusion, worldliness, fraud, deception, ostentation, doubt, Karamkaand, religious robes etc.).
+The Gurbani tells us that those who are NOT engrossed in ‘Parpanch‘ in this world are very ‘rare‘ for it’s an uphill climb.

 - ਗਿਆਨ ਵਿਹੂਣਾ ਕਿਛੂ ਨ ਸੂਝੈ ॥: Without Wisdom, (one) understands nothing at all (sggs 1044).